corvusdeinanis/cuddlyspaceship/content/Need for Media Management.md

 tags: ['mediamanagement']
 ---

-# Why do we need media management?
+# Why Do We Need Media Management?

 Media management is a discipline connected to business administration.
 It involves managing, organizing, and marketing media enterprises.